cjhnbls/pipelinedb-doc-cn/continuous-triggers.rst

 Receiving Alerts
 ----------------

-PipelineDB comes with a push server that can send connected clients alerts when a continuous trigger fires.
+PipelineDB comes with a push server that can send real-time alerts to clients.
 To receive alerts for a trigger, use the built-in trigger function called :code:`pipeline_send_alert_new_row` when creating the trigger.
 This trigger function will sends the :code:`NEW` row to any clients connected to the push server whenever the trigger’s :code:`WHEN` condition evaluates to :code:`true`.

 To connect to the push server, use the :code:`pipeline-recv-alerts` tool.
+You can't use :code:`psql` or :code:`pipeline` with the push server.

 .. code-block:: pipeline